mikehumphrey/VolunteerTime/README.md

 This is a Next.js application designed to help organizations manage volunteers, track their hours, and engage with them effectively.
 It uses Firebase for the backend database (Firestore) and Genkit for AI-powered features.

+## Architecture Overview

+### Frontend
+- **Framework**: [Next.js](https://nextjs.org/) (using the App Router) with [React](https://react.dev/).
+- **UI Components**: Built with [ShadCN UI](https://ui.shadcn.com/), a collection of reusable components.
+- **Styling**: Styled with [Tailwind CSS](https://tailwindcss.com/), a utility-first CSS framework.
+- **Authentication**: Client-side authentication state is managed through the `useAuth` hook (`src/hooks/use-auth.tsx`).

+### Backend
+- **Database**: [Firestore](https://firebase.google.com/docs/firestore) is used as the primary NoSQL database for storing all application data.
+- **Authentication**: [Firebase Authentication](https://firebase.google.com/docs/auth) handles user sign-up and sign-in (Email/Password and Google).
+- **AI Features**: [Genkit](https://firebase.google.com/docs/genkit) is used to create AI-powered "flows" that connect to Google's Gemini models for features like report summarization.
+- **Hosting**: The entire application is configured for deployment on [Firebase App Hosting](https://firebase.google.com/docs/app-hosting).

 ## Project Structure

 - `src/app/`: Contains all the pages and routes for the Next.js application.
+Each folder corresponds to a URL path (e.g., `src/app/dashboard/page.tsx` is the `/dashboard` route).
-- `src/components/`: Shared React components used across the application.
+- `src/components/`: Contains shared React components.
+  - `ui/`: Core UI components from ShadCN (e.g., Button, Card, Input).
+  - `app-layout.tsx`: The main layout component that includes the sidebar and navigation.
+- `src/hooks/`: Custom React hooks for managing application state.
+  - `use-auth.tsx`: Manages all user authentication logic, including login, logout, and user session state.
+  - `use-toast.ts`: A hook for displaying notification popups (toasts).
 - `src/lib/`: Core application logic and utilities.
   - `firebase.ts`: Firebase SDK initialization and configuration.
-  - `firestore.ts`: All interaction logic with the Firestore database.
+  - `firestore.ts`: All interaction logic with the Firestore database (e.g., getting volunteers, adding transactions).
+  - `data.ts`: Defines the data structures (types) and provides initial mock data for seeding.
-- `src/ai/`: Contains all the Genkit AI flows for features like motivational summaries.
+- `src/ai/`: Contains all the Genkit AI flows.
+  - `flows/`: Each file defines a specific AI capability, such as generating a motivational summary.
-- `public/`: Static assets.
+- `public/`: Static assets like images or fonts.
-- `.env.local`: For local environment variables. **This file is not in Git.**
+- `.env.local`: **(Not in Git)** Your local file for storing secret API keys.
 - `apphosting.yaml`: Configuration for Firebase App Hosting.

 ---